Coloane Temples: A Ma Statue and Cultural Village

 The farmers took his visit as a sign of divine intervention, believing he had come to bless the safety of all the villagers.
 Nowadays all children who are born in Ka Ho come to Tou Tei Temple to get their blessing from the Earth God.

-Judging from that stone cold bare table though, it looks like the area could do with a few more births ASAP.
+Judging from that stone cold lonely table though, it looks like the area could do with a few more births ASAP.

 The location of Toi Tei Temple is incorrect on Google Maps below.
 It’s actually quite close to Sam Seng Temple.
 If you go North on the main road from Sam Seng Temple, you’ll see a little dirt road on your left hand side quite soon.
 It actually looks like it might be private property, the home of a construction site or factory, but it’s actually public land.
 Just walk down there a little while and you should find Toi Tei Temple on a small path that juts out to the left.